About this program

 Yes – for 10 hours.

-You will need to be able to commit to the live sessions each week.
+You will need to be able to commit to live sessions each week, however we will be able to accommodate make up sessions if there’s a week you’ll be unable to make.
 Please email firstname.lastname@example.org if you have any special circumstances.

 Please consult the Numinus Practitioner Training Policies for more information about our policies.